James Caan, Oscar nominee for ‘The Godfather,’ dies at 82 - NewsBreak

 James Caan, the curly-haired tough guy known to movie fans as the hotheaded Sonny Corleone of “The Godfather” and to television audiences as both the dying football player in the classic weeper “Brian’s Song” and the casino boss in “Las Vegas,” has died.
 He was 82.

-His manager Matt DelPiano said he died on Wednesday.
-No cause was given.
+His manager Matt DelPiano said he died Wednesday.
+No cause was given and Caan’s family, who requests privacy, said that no further details would be released at this time.

-“Jimmy was one of the greatest.
-Not only was he one of the best actors our business has ever seen, he was funny, loyal, caring and beloved,” DelPiano said.
-“Our relationship was always friendship before business.
-I will miss him dearly and am proud to have worked with him all these years.”
+Al Pacino wrote in an emailed statement that, “Jimmy was my fictional brother and my lifelong friend.
+It’s hard to believe that he won’t be in the world anymore because he was so alive and daring.
+A great actor, a brilliant director and my dear friend.
+I loved him, gonna miss him.”
+Robert De Niro also wrote that he was, “very very sad to hear about Jimmy’s passing.”

 A football player at Michigan State University and a practical joker on production sets, Caan was a grinning, handsome performer with an athlete’s swagger and muscular build.
 He managed a long career despite drug problems, outbursts of temper and minor brushes with the law.